parthopdas/yann-old/README.md

 - Basic transfer learning
 - Gradient checking

-> Without any performance tuning, it is currently ~33% slower than the numpy implementation for Cats vs non-Cats Week 4 example on ThinkPad X1 Extreme]
+> Without much deliberate perf tuning, it is just as fast as the numpy implementation for Cats vs non-Cats Week 4 example on ThinkPad X1 Extreme]

 ## Primary DNN Workflow